KeithLaker/KeithLaker.github.io/Workshops/adb-analytics-using-sql/analyzing-movie-sales-data/analyzing-movie-sales-data.md

     GROUP BY quarter_name, TO_CHAR(day, 'D'), TO_CHAR(day, 'Day')
     ORDER BY quarter_name, TO_CHAR(day, 'D');</copy>
     ```
-2. the result should look similar to this:
+2. The result should look similar to this:

     ![Results with additional quarter_name column](images/3038282362.png)